bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 After fulfilling requirements, e.g. creating `main.m` and the `Info.plist`, the application can build.

-### Xcode projects
+### Generated Xcode projects

-This segment describes how to build an Xcode project with XCHammer

-Generally in an Xcode world, folks have checked in a project when can lead to merge conflicts and be difficult to audit and manage configuration when the team and project grows.
-When using Bazel, generally Bazel is the source of truth for Xcode configuration.
-Tools like [XCHammer](), and [Tulsi]() use an aspect to traverse the build graph and extract metata required to generate a project.
+Generally in an Xcode world, folks checked in a project which contains an index of both files, build settings, and IDE state.
+This can lead to merge conflicts and complexity when the project scales.
+Auditing and code reviewing config changes in Xcode projects quickly become difficult.
+With Bazel, Bazel is the source of truth for Xcode configuration.
+Tools like [XCHammer](), and [Tulsi]() use an aspect to traverse the build graph and extract metadata required to generate a project.
 These tools make it easier to manage the project and generate on demand - not needing to check it in.

 XCHammer provides a rule to [bazel build Xcode projects](ihttps://github.com/pinterest/xchammer#bazel-build-xcode-projects).